styromaniac/Rain/README.md

 # Rain
-Rain is a Python script that downloads a website from a given URL and saves it to a specified destination directory.
-The script starts by downloading the HTML content of the website and then parses it to extract all the links in the page.
-It then downloads all the linked pages recursively and updates the links in the downloaded pages to point to the local copies.
+Rain is a Python script that can be used to download a website and save it to the local disk.
+The script takes two command-line arguments: the first argument specifies the destination folder where the website should be saved, and the second argument is the URL of the website to be downloaded.

-To extract links from the HTML content, the script uses a LinkParser class that inherits from the HTMLParser class.
-The LinkParser class extracts links from a, link, script, img, video, and audio tags, and adds them to a list of links.

-To download linked pages, the script uses a ThreadPoolExecutor object to submit a task for each link to download the linked page to a local file.
-It skips any links that do not belong to the same website as the source URL.
-After all the tasks are submitted, the script waits for all the tasks to complete and then saves the downloaded HTML content to a file named index.html.
-It also updates the links in the downloaded HTML content to point to the local copies.

-The script also includes a `download_url_to_file` function that downloads the content of a URL to a file.
-This function checks if the destination file already exists and only downloads the content if it doesn't already exist.

-Rain takes two command-line arguments: the destination directory and the URL of the website to download.
-The script is useful for creating local copies of websites for offline use, backup, or archiving purposes.
+Rain works by first downloading the HTML content of the website from the specified URL using the urllib library.
+The script then parses the HTML using an HTML parser called LinkParser that extracts all the links to other resources such as images, scripts, and stylesheets.
+The script then creates a ThreadPoolExecutor that downloads all these resources concurrently to speed up the download process.

+The script also checks if a file with the same name already exists in the local directory before downloading and overwriting it.
+If a file with the same name exists, and the contents of the existing file and the downloaded file are identical, then the script skips the download to save bandwidth.
+If the contents are different, the script renames the existing file with a ".bak" extension before downloading the new file.

+Finally, the script updates the links in the downloaded HTML file to point to the local copies of the downloaded resources, and saves the updated HTML file to the local disk.